Chevrolet Tahoe: GMC Yukon Denali

 The fifth-generation Yukon Denali was introduced in January 2020.
-The updated and redesigned vehicle was moved upward in its top-of-the-line level trim, because of the introduction of the AT4 that was slotted above the SLT level.
+The updated and redesigned vehicle was moved upward in its top-of-the-line level trim, due to the introduction of the AT4 that was slotted above the SLT level.
 It also featured a dashboard design exclusive to this trim.

 2025 facelift

 The fifth-generation GMC Yukon received a facelift for the 2025 model year.
 The facelift includes a redesigned front fascia with redesigned LED headlights and LED taillights similar to those from the 2024 GMC Acadia.
-Other changes include the Elevation trim level being introduced to replace the SLE and SLT trim levels as the entry-level trim, the deletion of the nine passenger seating configuration with 1st row bench seating (which was an available seating option exclusive to the SLE and SLT trim levels on the pre-facelift version of the fifth-generation GMC Yukon), the introduction of the Denali Ultimate and AT4 Ultimate trim levels, new towing technology, and the same upgraded Duramax Diesel engine output seen on the 2025 Tahoe.
+Other changes include the Elevation trim level being introduced to replace the SLE and SLT trim levels as the entry-level trim, the deletion of the nine passenger seating configuration with first-row bench seating (an available seating option exclusive to the SLE and SLT trim levels on the pre-facelift version of the fifth-generation GMC Yukon), the introduction of the Denali Ultimate and AT4 Ultimate trim levels, new towing technology, and the same upgraded Duramax Diesel engine output seen on the 2025 Tahoe.
 The facelifted fifth-generation Yukon entered production in November 2024.
-The smallest wheel size is 20 inch, including on the offroad focused AT4 trim.
+The smallest wheel size is 20 inches, including on the offroad focused AT4 trim.